 About 70 percent of patients speak Spanish and 30 percent speak English.
 For maximum effectiveness, volunteers should be able to function independently in Spanish.

 Medical Care Services

-Roatan’s medical care system consists of overburdened government facilities, which are available to the poor but lack in the most basic resources, and privately owned facilities that are entirely unaffordable.
+Roatan’s medical care system consists of overburdened government facilities, which are available to the poor but lack in the most basic resources, and privately owned facilities that are generally unaffordable.
 In this context, Clinica Esperanza brings a vision to provide the finest medical care possible to all Roatan residents, regardless of income status.
 The clinic was launched in 2001 by the Bay Islands Community Health Association; a nonprofit, tax-exempt, non-denominational Christian organization certified both in Honduras and in the United States.

 Public Health Initiatives

 Most of the health challenges experienced on the island of Roatan are due to preventable or rather easily treatable diseases, including air-borne, water-borne, and insect vector-borne pathogens.
 Malnutrition, both under-nutrition and over-nutrition, is a very prominent risk factor the chronic conditions of diabetes, hypertension, respiratory distress, and musculoskeletal complaints.
 Injuries related to burns, fall, and motor vehicle trauma remain frightfully common.

 In response to these health challenges Clinica Esperanza places strong emphasis on health education and patient teaching.
 The pace of the clinic usually provides ample opportunity for one-on-one patient counseling.
 Group educational sessions are also provided for the more common concerns such as over-nutrition and diabetes management.
 Prenatal care and well-child care are also offered.
 Students are invited to participate in all aspects of public health at Clinica Esperanza.